-The Central Golf Residential Precinct is proposed to be developed as a high quality, residential community comprising a mix of residential dwelling types (as anticipated by the DCP).
-It will integrate a range of low to medium density residential accommodation types with the future commercial and community facilities in the adjacent town centre, consistent with the DCP, together with areas of parkland, recreational open space and supporting engineering infrastructure.
+The Western Residential South Precinct is proposed to be developed as a high quality, residential community comprising medium density residential dwelling types (as anticipated by the DCP).
+It will integrate the medium density residential accommodation types with the future commercial and community facilities in the adjacent Town Centre Frame, consistent with the DCP, together with areas of parkland and supporting engineering infrastructure.